 $35 includes instruction, harness, belay device, and climbing shoes.
 Once class is over, you’re welcome to continue climbing for the rest of the day.
 Class size is limited to 6 people and there is no weight limit.

 FMI or to sign up for a class: www.evorock.com/portland-me/intro-to-climbing/

-ALSO COOL: If you want to keep at it after an intro class, check out the 10-week and 5-week adult training sessions and the Women Crush Wednesdays and women’s bouldering clinic, among other programs meant to keep you learning and climbing.
+ALSO COOL: If you want to keep at it after an intro class, check out the adult training sessions, Women Crush Wednesdays, and women’s bouldering clinic, among other programs meant to keep you learning and climbing.
 See them all here.